JamesFranc/quote-app/README.md

+# React Quote App
+---
+### Built using React for the UI and Axios for HTTP requests

+This project is in a functioning state, with some cleanup happening currently.
+Redux was not used for simplicity's sake, this is my first React based application and wanted to keep it simple.

+The quote api from https://quotesondesign.com/api-v4-0/ was used to get quotes and sources.

+If you have any suggestions or spot any glaring errors reach out or make a PR.

+Thanks!

+### Standard create-react-app README.md to follow
+___
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>